nodejs/node-v0.x-archive/doc/api/child_process.markdown

     child.on('error', function (err) {
       console.log('Failed to start child process.');
     });

-Note that if spawn receives an empty options object, it will result in spawning the process with an empty environment rather than using `process.env`.
-This due to backwards compatibility issues with a deprecated API.

 The 'stdio' option to `child_process.spawn()` is an array where each index corresponds to a fd in the child.
 The value is one of the following: